Organizer: National Contact Point Austria in the EMN

 Information campaigns for migrants or potential migrants in third countries constitute a central element of current migration strategies, both at the European and national level.
 Over the past decade, this form of communication with (potential) migrants has become increasingly relevant.
 Information campaigns have not only increased in number but also the type, format, messages and strategy of such campaigns have diversified.
 However, little is known about the array of these campaigns and their influence on migratory behaviour.

-This year’s national EMN Conference will provide an overview of existing information campaigns, discussing their objectives and underlying assumptions.
-Furthermore, existing evidence on the effectiveness of information campaigns in the context of migration will also be explored.
-The second part of the conference will focus on the nexus of communication and behaviour change.
-Starting from rigorous evidence in other fields, a panel will reflect on how information transfer can lead to behaviour change and the possible implications for effective information campaigns in the context of migration.
-On this basis the importance of reliable data and rigorous evaluations to ensure outcome-focused information campaigns and effective communication in the context of migration will be highlighted.
-Finally, there will be a discussion with all participants on the implications for a national and European approach to further develop successful information campaigns for (potential) migrants in third countries.
+This year’s national EMN Conference provided an overview of existing information campaigns, discussing their objectives and underlying assumptions.
+Furthermore, existing evidence on the effectiveness of information campaigns in the context of migration were also explored.
+The second part of the conference focused on the nexus of communication and behaviour change.
+Starting from rigorous evidence in other fields, a panel reflected on how information transfer can lead to behaviour change and the possible implications for effective information campaigns in the context of migration.
+On this basis the importance of reliable data and rigorous evaluations to ensure outcome-focused information campaigns and effective communication in the context of migration was highlighted.
+Finally, there was a discussion with all participants on the implications for a national and European approach to further develop successful information campaigns for (potential) migrants in third countries.

-Please see the draft conference programme for more information.
+Please see the conference programme for more information on the speakers.